ByLiZhang/TrailMix/README.md

-# trailMix
+# TrailMix

-trailMix is a trail-finding based web application built by a team of 5 web developers during a 48 hour hackathon.
-The project was originally completed utilizing JavaScript and jQuery, and was later ported over to ReactJS and Redux.
+TrailMix is a trail-finding web application created by a team of 5 developers for a 2-day hackathon.
+The project was originally completed utilizing JavaScript and jQuery, and then was later rebuilt using ReactJS and Redux.

 ## Usage

-Our application was created for any level of hiker to find a trail either nerby them or any location they choose.
-Your next hike is just a few clocks away.
-Sort by trail rating, length or difficulty to match your needs.
-Get directions to the trail using Google Maps and make sure to select a date for your hike to get the weather in the area!
+This application was created for hikers to search for trails either near them (determined by Google Geolocation) or a specific location of their choosing.
+Your next hike is just a few clicks away.
+The trails can be sorted by rating, length and difficulty to match your preferences.
+Get directions and weather conditions as well, so your trip can be well prepared!

 ## Project

-View this project live [HERE](parkerrebensdorf.com/trailMix/)
+View this project live [HERE](http://trailMix.bylizhang.com)

 Or follow the instructions below to view it on your local machine.